Robert W. Treut

 Rob practices in the intellectual property transactions and life sciences groups at Ropes & Gray, advising biotechnology, pharmaceutical, medical device, and technology companies in strategic transactions including license and collaboration agreements, mergers and acquisitions, supply and distribution arrangements, and other commercial transactions in which intellectual property is a key consideration.

-Rob joined Ropes & Gray in 2017.
-As a law student, he served as a Contracts teaching assistant to Professor Andrew Kull.
-Prior to law school, Rob spent several years at ESPN, working on content licensing and strategy as a member of the Programming and Acquisitions department.
+Prior to attending law school, Rob spent several years at ESPN, working on content licensing and strategy as a member of the Programming and Acquisitions department.

 - Represented uniQure N.V. in a $1.6 billion licensing agreement to provide biopharmaceutical company CSL Behring with exclusive global rights to uniQure’s investigational gene therapy for patients with hemophilia B.

 - Represented Akebia Therapeutics in connection with its exclusive license agreement with Vifor Pharma Group, pursuant to which Vifor is granted the exclusive right to distribute Akebia’s Phase 3 oral anemia drug vadadustat through its network of U.S. dialysis centers and other approved distribution channels.

 - Represented BioCryst Pharmaceuticals, Inc. in the licensing of commercialization rights in Japan for BCX7353, a preventative treatment for hereditary angioedema (HAE) attacks, to Torii Pharmaceutical, Co., a Japanese pharmaceutical company.

 - Represented Sarepta Therapeutics Inc. in a collaboration and license agreement with StrideBio Inc., a North Carolina-based biotechnology company, to develop gene therapies for up to eight central nervous system (CNS) and neuromuscular targets.